Author

 The information in a digital product passport allows stakeholders in the value chain to map information and obtain a better understanding of the composition of the product, the environmental impact of the production and use phase, and the recycling solutions at the end of the lifecycle.4

-All information requirements for a digital product passport should be relevant and serve a purpose.
-Each piece of information should have a clear scope and concrete user benefit along the product life cycle.2 A digital product passport should therefore ideally include the elements outlined below, as well as any other “voluntary data” on information-sharing procedures that can be digitised and streamlined into the system.
+All information requirements for a digital product passport should be relevant and serve a purpose, with every piece of information having a clear scope and concrete user benefit along the product life cycle.2 The ESPR indicates that a digital product passport should contain the following data, as well as any other “voluntary data” on information-sharing procedures that can be digitised and streamlined into the system.

 Figure 1: Types of data that should go into a digital product passport